microsoft/vscode-docs/release-notes/latest.md

 ## Language Server Protocol

-Version 2.x of the [language server protocol](https://github.com/Microsoft/vscode-languageserver-protocol) got releases together with a corresponding [client library](https://github.com/Microsoft/vscode-languageserver-node) to be used in extensions and a [server library](https://github.com/Microsoft/vscode-languageserver-node) for node.
-Major changes are:
+Version 2.x of the [language server protocol](https://github.com/Microsoft/vscode-languageserver-protocol) was released together with a corresponding [client library](https://github.com/Microsoft/vscode-languageserver-node) to be used in extensions and a [server library](https://github.com/Microsoft/vscode-languageserver-node) for Node.js.

+The major changes are:

-- alignment of the protocol with the VSCode exension API.
+- Alignment of the protocol with the VS Code extension API.
-- consistent support for language identifiers.
+- Consistent support for language identifiers.
 This means that the language ID is passed to the server via the open notification.
-- support for version numbers on documents.
+- Support for version numbers on documents.
-- text document save notifications.
+- Text document save notifications.
 - Support for request cancellation.

 ## Thank You